Eto! Baš hoću!: Background

-During 1976, Bijelo Dugme bass guitarist Zoran Redžić, drummer Ipe Ivandić, and keyboardist Vlado Pravdić all faced hiatus from the band due to receiving call-ups to serve their respective mandatory Yugoslav People's Army (JNA) stints.
-Each of them thus got temporary replacements: Formula 4 leader Ljubiša Racić came in place of Redžić, Bregović's former Kodeksi bandmate Milić Vukašinović took over Ivandić's spot, and Pravdić got replaced by Laza Ristovski whose arrival from Smak (Bijelo Dugme's main competitors at the time) received extensive coverage in the Yugoslav press.
+During 1976, Bijelo Dugme's bass guitarist Zoran Redžić, drummer Ipe Ivandić, and keyboardist Vlado Pravdić all faced hiatus from the band due to receiving call-ups to serve their mandatory Yugoslav People's Army stints.
+Each of them thus got temporary replacements: Formula 4 leader Ljubiša Racić came in place of Redžić, Bregović's former Kodeksi bandmate Milić Vukašinović took over Ivandić's spot, and Pravdić got replaced by Laza Ristovski, whose arrival from Smak—Bijelo Dugme's main competitors on the Yugoslav scene at the time—received extensive coverage in the Yugoslav press.

-The band worked on and prepared for the recording of the album in the village Borike in Eastern Bosnia, in which they previously worked on their previous studio album, Šta bi dao da si na mom mjestu.
-The album's working title was Sve se dijeli na dvoje, na tvoje i moje (Everything Is Split in Two, Yours and Mine), after a poem by poet and lyricist Duško Trifunović.
-Bregović did not manage to write the music on the poem lyrics (the lyrics were later used in a song recorded by Jadranka Stojaković), so he intended to name the album Hoću bar jednom da budem blesav (For Once I Want to Be Crazy), but Jugoton editors did not like the title.
+The band worked on and prepared for the recording of the album in the village Borike in Eastern Bosnia, in which they previously worked on their previous studio album, Šta bi dao da si na mom mjestu (What Would You Give to Be in My Place).
+The album's working title was Sve se dijeli na dvoje, na tvoje i moje (Everything Is Split in Two, Yours and Mine), after a poem by poet and lyricist and Bijelo Dugme's old associate Duško Trifunović.
+Bregović did not manage to write the music on Trifunović's poem (the lyrics were later used in a song recorded by Jadranka Stojaković), so he intended to name the album Hoću bar jednom da budem blesav (For Once I Want to Be Crazy), but editors of the band's record label, Jugoton, did not like the title.
 The album was eventually titled Eto!
 Baš hoću!
 (There!
 I Will!).
-The album featured eight tracks: hard rock-oriented title track, "Izgledala je malo čudno u kaputu žutom krojenom bez veze" and "Dede bona, sjeti se, de tako ti svega", blues rock-oriented "Ne dese se takve stvari pravome muškarcu", folk-oriented "Slatko li je ljubit' tajno", simple tune "Ništa mudro" (featuring lyrics written by Duško Trifunović) and two ballads, symphonic-oriented "Sanjao sam noćas da te nemam" and simpler "Loše vino" (written by Bregović and singer-songwriter Arsen Dedić and originally recorded by singer Zdravko Čolić).
+The album featured eight tracks: hard rock-oriented "Izgledala je malo čudno u kaputu žutom krojenom bez veze" ("She Looked a Little Bit Weird in a Yellow Sillymade Coat"), "Dede bona, sjeti se, de tako ti svega" ("Come on, Remember, for God's Sake") and title track, blues rock-oriented "Ne dese se takve stvari pravome muškarcu" ("Those Things Don't Happen to a Real Man"), folk-oriented "Slatko li je ljubit' tajno" ("It's So Sweet to Kiss Secretly"), simple tune "Ništa mudro" ("Nothing Smart", featuring lyrics written by Duško Trifunović), and two ballads, symphonic-oriented "Sanjao sam noćas da te nemam" ("Last Night I Dreamed that I Didn't Have You") and simpler "Loše vino" ("Bad Wine"), co-written by Bregović and singer-songwriter Arsen Dedić and originally recorded by singer Zdravko Čolić).

 The album was, as Šta bi dao da si na mom mjestu, recorded in London and produced by Neil Harrison.
 On the recording, the bass guitar was played by the band's vocalist, Željko Bebek, as Ljubiša Racić was hired only as a touring musician.
-The album was released on 20 December 1976.
+The album was released on 20 December 1976, with the cover designed by the band's old associate Dragan S. Stefanović.
 "Dedicated to soldiers Zoran Redžić, Ipe Ivandić and Vlado Pravdić" was written on the album back cover.